 Class Teacher – Miss Hirst.

-Welcome to our Home School Link for Spring Term 2019!
+Welcome to our Home School Link for Autumn Term 2019.

-Our overall topic is ‘Rainforest’; many of the curriculum areas fit with this theme.
+Our overall topic is ‘Light and Dark’; many of the curriculum areas fit with this theme.

 We will focus in particular on forming accurate sentences, with full stops and capital letters; phonics and spelling strategies, and accurate letter formation to aid joined handwriting.
 We are also trying to choose words and phrases carefully to make the writing more interesting for the reader, and use conjunctions to join sentences effectively.